-For the purpose of the Railway Challenge competition, teams will assume that they work for a design consultancy producing a locomotive for a large corporation.
-They will design and manufacture the prototype of this locomotive and they will then test this against prototypes manufactured by the other teams.
-The challenges are as follows:
+For the purpose of the Railway Challenge competition, teams are to assume that they work for a design consultancy producing a design proposal and a prototype for a small locomotive for a large corporation.
+They will design and manufacture the prototype of this locomotive and then test this against prototypes manufactured by the other teams.

 Track Based challenges: